 Khedive's Star For The Egypt War 1882

 Obverse: A five pointed star.
 Within a band, head of the Sphinx, three pyramids in the background.
 Legend: "EGYPT 1882".
 Below "Khedive of Egypt" (in Arabic letters).
 Reverse: the monogram of the Khedive, a crown above.
-Arms of star engraved: 'E.W.SLANEY 5th Coy RMLI CR.SERGT'.
+Arms of star engraved: 'C.W.SLANEY 5th Coy RMLI CR.SERGT'.
 Awarded by the Khedive to all those who received the Egypt Medal.
-Awarded to Col Sergt E.W.Slaney.
-R.M.
 Fitted with a ring and bar with floral scroll and a crescent and star in relief upon it and a blue ribbon.

-Charles Wynne Slaney (1855-1921) was born in Liverpool.
-He was enlisted in the Royal Marine Light Infantry in Bristol in 1873, his former occupation given as clerk.
-The following year in ‘Valiant’, the reserve guard ship for Southern Ireland, he was promoted Corporal.
-He spent most of his career at Chatham, though made a brief voyage in ‘Boadicea’ at the end of the Zulu War, possibly when troops were being withdrawn from South Africa.
+Charles Wynne Slaney (1855-1921) gave his birthplace as Liverpool, when he enlisted in the Royal Marine Light Infantry at Bristol in 1873, his former occupation given as clerk.
+The following year he was promoted Corporal while serving in ‘Valiant’, the reserve guard ship for Southern Ireland, He spent most of his career at Chatham, though he made a brief voyage in ‘Boadicea’ at the end of the Zulu War when members of her crew who had served in Naval Brigades were being withdrawn from South Africa.
 In 1881 he was employed as a sergeant instructor of musketry.
 Slaney was deployed to the Mediterranean during 1882 during the Anglo-Egyptian War and was awarded the Egypt War Medal and Khedive's star.
-He held the rank of Color Sergeant from 28 August that year.
+He held the rank of Colour Sergeant from 28 August that year.
 In 1883, he was awarded the Long Service and Good Conduct Medal.
 On 1st April 1895 he was promoted Quartermaster, and in 1905 Honorary Major.
-Now retired from the RMLI, he was appointed Secretary to the Inspector General of the Royal Naval Hospital, Chatham in 1909 and continued in that role throughout the First World War, being awarded the British War Medal and the OBE in 1919.
+In 1909, now retired from the RMLI, he was appointed Secretary to the Inspector General of the Royal Naval Hospital, Chatham.
+He continued in that role throughout the First World War, being awarded the British War Medal and the OBE in 1919.
 He died in post of heart disease in 1921.

 Charles Slaney married Martha Newnham in 1876 and the couple had children.